 According to the U.S. Labor Department, only 12% of workers get paid time off to care for their babies or a sick parent.
 There are currently only three states that have a paid family leave insurance program, but a bill was recently introduced to Congress that would create a similar model on a national level.
 If passed, it would make more women eligible for a benefit usually offered by larger companies such as Bank of America Corp. or Goldman Sachs Group Inc., who have adopted more generous policies, such as 16 weeks paid maternity leave, to retain women workers.

 According to the United Nation’s International Labor Organization, Papua New Guinea and the U.S. are the only two nation’s that don’t provide or require a paid maternity leave.
-Most women in the U.S. have to make the choice between taking an unpaid leave, combining work and family duties or quitting their jobs.
-At a time when female participation in the U.S. labor force is at a 20 year low, a work safety net could encourage mothers to return to their jobs post-birth.
+Most women in the U.S. must make the choice between taking an unpaid leave, combining work and family duties, or quitting their jobs.
+At a time when female participation in the U.S. labor force is at a 20-year low, a work safety net could encourage mothers to return to their jobs post-birth.

 The legislation introduced by two democratic representatives aims to set up an independent trust fund within the Social Security Administration.
 It would be financed by a new payroll contribution from employees and employers of 0.2 percent of wages.